what is niNe inch Nails?

 Pretty Hate MachiNe.
 Trent found this extremely creatively restrictive so had begun a legal battle with the label try and get out of his contract.
 This led to him recording any new NIN material in secret in various studios across the US (including his own infamous Le Pig).
 The on stage aggression and the anger surrounding the TVT situation culminated into the much heavier

-BrokeN EP.
+BrokeN EP (Halo 5).
 Another label, Interscope, entered into a deal with TVT meaning that the EP could be released in 1992 without any creative input from the label.
 It would also be released under Nothing Records – a vanity label founded by Trent Reznor and his then manager John Malm.
 (Nothing would also release music by 12 Rounds - Atticus Ross' original band, Marilyn Manson, Pig, Pop Will Eat Itself and Meat Beat Manifesto)

 Accompanying music videos were made for all but three songs on